oroinc/documentation/commerce/user_guide/overview/sales/shopping_lists_overview.rst

 .. begin

-In the Shopping lists section in OroCommerce admin interface a sales person can view all shopping lists created and saved by the customers in the OroCommerce buyer's interface.
+In the Shopping Lists section in OroCommerce management console, a salesperson can view all shopping lists created and saved by the customers in the OroCommerce front store.

-On behalf of the customer, sales person can manage the items in the shopping list: edit, add, remove, change quantity, units, and add notes.
+On behalf of the customer, a salesperson can manage the items in the shopping list: edit, add, remove, change quantity, units, and add notes.